vividos/RemotePhotoTool/LuaScripting.md

 The function type can be used to pass around functions to be called, and are also used for bindings to C++ functions.
-Functions assigned to variables capture the values from their envoriment they use, so that the values are available once the function is called.
+Functions assigned to variables capture the values from their environment they use, so that the values are available once the function is called.

     function transmogrify(a, b) -- specifies a function